silas/ops/README.md

 ops
 ===

-ops is a collection Python modules for operations automation.
+ops is a collection Python modules for data center automation.

 ### Requirements